-Except for Texas, every state legally requires companies to carry workers' compensation insurance either through a private insurer or the state, or the business can elect to be self-insured.
-Each state has different rules regarding what is covered, how issues are evaluated, how medical care is delivered and the amount of benefits an employee can receive, so be sure to check your state's regulations.
-Failure to carry the required insurance will result in your business paying for the benefits out of pocket as well as penalties levied by the state.
+Other than Texas, every state mandates that companies carry workers' compensation insurance either through a private insurer or the state, or the business can elect to be self-insured.
+Each state has different rules regarding what is covered, how issues are evaluated, how medical care is delivered and the benefits an employee can receive, so it's important to check your state's regulations.
+Failure to carry the required insurance can result in you paying for the benefits out of pocket, as well as penalties levied by the state.

 The cost for workers' compensation insurance varies by provider and industry (high-risk jobs like roofing and construction carry higher premiums than office jobs, for instance).
 A company's premiums can also either increase or decrease depending on the number of claims filed.